pansap99/gitGuide/README.md

 Problems of this workflow:

 - Spending a lot of time merging and resolving changes
-- No one can work trully indepenemt from eache other, and chanmges that one made may disturb the rest.
+- No one can work truly independent from each other, and changes that one made may disturb the rest.
-- Pushin incloplete code results in broken code
+- Pushing incomplete code results in broken code

 This workflow is to be avoided, and can only work for small teams with a good sync and communication between their members.

 ## Feature branches

 Keep the master as the **"stable"** version of the project and if you want to work on a new feature or test some new ideas you create new branches and diverge from the main branch.
-If a new feature is working and is tested you can intergrate this branch to the stable (AKA main) branch.
+If a new feature is working and is tested you can integrate this branch to the stable (AKA main) branch.

-All new develoment SHOULD be done in different branches.
-This way the stable vesrion of the project(main branch) will always be functional.
+All new development SHOULD be done in different branches.
+This way the stable version of the project (main branch) will always be functional.
 We can collaborate with other people in new feature without resulting on broken code in the main branch.

 ### Feature branch naming